cast-org/figuration/docs/content/forms.md

 For even more customization and cross browser consistency, use our completely custom form elements to replace the browser defaults.
 They're built on top of semantic and accessible markup, so they're solid replacements for any default form control.

-### Checkboxes and radios
+### Checkboxes and Radios

-Each checkbox and radio is wrapped in a block-level container with consolidated styling provided by `.custom-control`, and then an additional modifier class of `.custom-checkbox` or `.custom-radio` to control the specific indicator visuals.
-Structurally, this is similar to the approach of our default `.form-check`.
+Each checkbox and radio is wrapped in a block-level container with consolidated styling provided by `.custom-control`, and then an additional modifier class of `.custom-checkbox`, `.custom-radio`, or `.custom-switch` to control the specific indicator visuals.
+Structurally, this is a slightly different approach than our default `.form-check`. uses an additional `<label>` element to provide

-We hide the default `<input>` with `opacity` and use the `.custom-control-label` to build a new custom form indicator in its place with `::before` and `::after`.
+We hide the default `<input>` with `opacity` and use an additional `<label>` element with `.custom-control-indicator`, and a second `<label>` with `.custom-control-label`, to build a new custom form indicator in its place with `::before` and `::after`.
 Unfortunately we can't build a custom one from just the `<input>` because CSS's `content` doesn't work on that element.
+We use this additional label element to provide some gains in layout possibility, and the ability to *visually hide* the input's textual label, and not break the layout.

 We also use the sibling selector (`~`) for all our `<input>` states—like `:checked`—to properly style our custom form indicator.
 When combined with the `.custom-control-label` class, we can also style the text for each item based on the `<input>`'s state.